Taweilo/sales-prediction-from-media-spend/README.md

 ## Repository structure
 ```
 ├── Image
-│   ├── evaluation.jpg                           <- model summary table used in the README
+│   ├── Evaluation.jpg                           <- model summary table used in the README
-│   ├── heatmap.jpg                              <- heatmap image used in the README
+│   ├── Heatmap.jpg                              <- heatmap image used in the README
-│   ├── lr summary table.jpg                     <- linear regression model summary table used in the README
+│   ├── LR summary table.jpg                     <- linear regression model summary table used in the README
-│   ├── original dataset.jpg                     <- original dataset image used in the README
+│   ├── Original dataset.jpg                     <- original dataset image used in the README
-│   ├── pairplot.jpg                             <- pairplot of different variables used in the README
+│   ├── Pairplot.jpg                             <- pairplot of different variables used in the README
-│   ├── statistics.jpg                           <- statistics of variables used in the README
+│   ├── Statistics.jpg                           <- statistics of variables used in the README
 │   ├── y_pred vs y_test.jpg                     <- scatterplot of the predictions with test value used in the README
 │
 ├── Code_Sales_Prediction_.ipynb                 <- python code